loomchild/webflow-alpinejs/README.md

 To display a value of an expression, use `x-text` or `x-html` attribute with value containing the expresion, for example `open`.

 ## Binding
-To set an attribute value to result of an expression, add an `x-bind` attribute (shorthand starting with : symbol cannot be used in Webflow).
+To set an attribute value to result of an expression, add an `x-bind` attribute (shorthand starting with `:` symbol cannot be used in Webflow).
 For example `x-bind:class` with value `myclass`

 ## Event handlers
-To add an event handler, add a `x-on` custom attribute (shorthand starting with @ symbol cannot be used in Webflow).
-For example to react on mouse click, add `x-on:click` attribute with value `open = true`.
+To add an event handler, add a `x-on` custom attribute (shorthand starting with `@` symbol cannot be used in Webflow).
+For example to react to a mouse click, add `x-on:click` attribute with value `open = true`.

 ## Modifiers
 Attributes containing a dot `.` character in their name are not allowed in Webflow.
 To bypass this limitation, use another `:` character instead.
 For example, add `x-on:click:away` attribute with value `open = false`.